src-d/datasets/PublicGitArchive/pga/README.md

 #### Downloading siva files given their names

-Simply pass a list of siva filenames through standad input to `pga get`.
+Simply pass a list of siva filenames through standard input to `pga get`.

 For instance, this command lists all of the repositories under github.com/src-d, filter out those with less than 50 files, and downloads the siva files with `pga get` to the `repositories` directory.